Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

 I used 240, 0 for window place, but now it`s 0, 0 now
 Best update in history

- - [ ] Fix bug which "prop" in CZCM`s Zombie Type Properties
-Yeah I forgot to delete that
+ - [x] Fix bug which "prop" in CZCM`s Zombie Type Properties Yeah I forgot to delete that

+ - [x] Delete "--- Select from below options ---,", "--- Plant---". "--- Zombie ---" and "--- Custom ---" in options
+That`s good for selected option and adding Custom code, but that make a lots of no-meaningful codes so I deleted it

 0.3 update will be last update in this year
 I have Korean SAT at November and I need to return the laptop to school which I using for CZCM